Maria J. Worsham Ph.D., FACMG

 Professor, Department of Pathology Wayne State School of Medicine

 Tel: (313) 874-3350, Fax: (313) 874-6257., Cell: (313) 574 7969

 Research interests: Head and Neck Cancer, Thyroid Cancer, Breast Cancer, Keloid Research

 Head and Neck Squamous Cell Carcinoma (HNSCC)

 Genome-wide assessment for DNA methylation in head and neck tumors: Epigenetic silencing of driver genes leads to various genomic alterations, including mismatch repair deficiency, altered DNA repair and loss of chromosomal stability.
-In human papilloma virus (HPV) positive head and neck squamous cell carcinoma (HNSCC), recent studies are beginning to establish a mechanistic role for DNA methylation with potential to impact improved survival outcomes.
+In human papillomavirus (HPV) positive head and neck squamous cell carcinoma (HNSCC), recent studies are beginning to establish a mechanistic role for DNA methylation with the potential to impact improved survival outcomes.

 Breast Cancer (BC) Research

 Benign Breast Disease (BBD): The majority of studies reporting risks of BC from BBD address predominantly homogenous Caucasian American (CA) cohorts, limiting our understanding of how those risk factors affect non-CA populations.
 Our current focus is to assess whether the reduction in risk of BC among those women whose breast tissue has undergone extensive lobular involution is independent of other markers of risk, including BBD lesion composition, multiplicity, and race.
 In determining whether the protective effect of lobular involution extends to non-CA women with BBD, we aim to increase the predictive ability of breast cancer risk models to benefit minority populations as well.